DCAN-Labs/cdni-brain/docs/pipelines.md

 [XCP-D Github](https://github.com/PennLINC/xcp_d)

 The XCP-D workflow takes fMRIPRep, NiBabies, DCAN and HCP outputs in the form of BIDS derivatives.
 The inputs are required to include at least anatomical and functional preprocessed outputs with at least one preprocessed BOLD image.
-For further information, see [here](https://xcp-d.readthedocs.io/en/latest/usage.html).
+For further information, see the [XCP-D usage page](https://xcp-d.readthedocs.io/en/latest/usage.html).

 <div class="admonition attention">
     <p class="first admonition-title">Attention</p>